koraktor/steam-condenser/index.markdown

 Currently it is implemented in Java, PHP and Ruby - a C# implementation is in progress.

+If you want to keep up with the latest development, [follow Steam Condenser on Twitter][5].

 ## Features
 - Server queries
   - Query Steam's master servers to receive a list of available game servers